darknecrocities/darknecrocities/README.md

 - **Data Engineering**: Designing and implementing robust data architectures.
 - **AI and Machine Learning**: Building and deploying scalable models and intelligent systems.
 - **Software Engineering**: Designing and developing reliable and efficient software systems.
-- **Full Stack Development**: Building and maintaining end-to-end web applications with expertise in both front-end and back-end technologies.
+- **Full Stack Software Development**: Building and maintaining end-to-end web applications with expertise in both front-end and back-end technologies.

 ## 🌍 Let’s Connect
 - Open to collaborations with **Google**, **Meta**, **Microsoft**, and other leading tech innovators.